 A person may have a medical emergency on the road, but to invoke that as a defense to deny liability after an accident, it must be an unforeseen event in which he or she loses consciousness while driving and is unable to control the vehicle.

-Who Has the Burden of Proof?
+Who Has the Burden of Proof in Texas?

 Generally, after an accident, the person who was injured needs to provide a preponderance of evidence to prove that another person’s negligence caused the accident.